alextanhongpin/ideas/README.md

 - why must the server runs for 24/7?
 Can't the server just run for a 8hrs a day?
 - lifespan of a server, expire after a month
 - make the server passwordless.
 To avoid sending emails, we can just log the email text response with the token to test it out.
+- how to handle unexpected error in background task
 ## TODO: Graphql

 - handling table joins